Overcoming cultural blind spots in global training

 • How do we relate to pleasure?

 How we relate to these values affects how we behave on every level, big or small—from what religion we have to how we run a work meeting.
-By using this model, we can essentially read the value system of multiple cultures and tailor our learning material accordingly.
+Using this model, we can read the value systems of multiple cultures and tailor our learning material accordingly.

-In order to foster learning environments that do not isolate certain cultures, thankfully, you don’t have to be some kind of cultural mastermind.
-At the end of the day, general awareness can be enough to present, create and roll-out your learning content in a far more inclusive way.
+Thankfully, you don’t have to be a cultural mastermind to foster culturally-inclusive learning environments.
+General awareness can be enough to present, create and roll out your eLearning content in a far more inclusive way.

-As Emily puts it, “Having that awareness that the way that we do things in one culture isn’t necessarily the way we do things in another goes a really long way.”
-Once we know this, we can neutralise or adapt content so that it doesn’t lean too heavily towards one cultural norm.
+As Emily puts it, “Having that cultural awareness that the way we do things in one culture isn’t necessarily the way we do things in another goes a really long way.”
+Once we know this, we can take a pause and ask the right questions to neutralise or adapt content so it doesn’t lean too heavily towards one cultural norm.

 Call us on +44 (0) 1926 335 681 or email info@comtectranslations.com.